Chart Color Schemes

 Thebarton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The suburb of Thebarton's population is estimated at around 1,749 as of Feb 2026.
-This reflects an increase of 307 people since the 2021 Census, which reported a population of 1,442 people.
-The change is inferred from the resident population of 1,720 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,457 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's growth of 21.3% since the 2021 census exceeded the state's (9.0%) and Greater Adelaide's growth rate, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.
+The suburb of Thebarton had an estimated population of 1,611 as of May 2026, based on ABS population updates and new addresses validated by AreaSearch.
+This represented a growth of 169 people (11.7%) since the 2021 Census which recorded a population of 1,442.
+The increase was inferred from an estimated resident population of 1,603 in June 2025 and additional 22 validated new addresses since the Census date.
+This resulted in a population density ratio of 1,342 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Thebarton's growth rate exceeded both state (7.5%) and SA3 area averages, making it a growth leader in the region.
+Overseas migration contributed approximately 89.0% to overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, an above median population growth is projected for statistical areas across the nation.
-The suburb is expected to expand by 261 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.2% in total over the 17 years.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category (released in 2023, based on 2021 data) are adopted with adjustments made using a method of weighted aggregation from LGA to SA2 levels.
+Future population projections indicate an increase just below the median of national areas, with Thebarton expected to expand by 212 persons to reach 1,823 by 2041, reflecting a gain of 12.7% over the 16-year period.

 Frequently Asked Questions - Population